ketch/RK-Opt/paper.md

 The optimization problem in question is highly nonconvex and the available solvers may fail to find a solution, or may converge to a non-optimal solution.
-For this reason, the implementation is based on doing many local optimizations in parallel from different random initial points, using MATLAB's Global Optimization Toolbox.
+For this reason, the implementation is based on solving many local optimization problems in parallel from different random initial points, using MATLAB's Global Optimization Toolbox.

 The packages `dwrk-opt` and `low-storage` are specialized but less full-featured